Riviera Beach Council members express fear over another member's behavior

 They voted unanimously to complain about him to the governor's office and the state Commission on Ethics.

-Council members said they placed a metal detector near their council chambers due to being scared of McCoy.
+Council members said they placed a metal detector near their council chambers because they were scared of McCoy.

 Another woman said McCoy consistently gives the city a bad reputation.